ErikKarlkvist/OpenSourcePlatform/README.md

 ### Generate firestore data
 Before you do this please make sure that the project is running and you've followed the guide under "Running the project."

-1. Go to your project in firebase, select database from the menu and "create database".
-Make sure you select "Cloud Firestore" when creating the database.
-2. Go to your terminal and navigate to app/
+1. Go to your terminal and navigate to app/
-3. Run the command "npm run generate-mock-data"
+2. Run the command "npm run generate-mock-data"
-4. Once the script is done, hit "ctrl c" to exit
+3. Once the script is done, hit "ctrl c" to exit
-5. Refresh the firebase website, go to database and you should have two collections: "Projects" and "Users"
+4. Refresh the firebase website, go to database and you should have two collections: "Projects" and "Users"
-6. Run the command "npm start"
+5. Run the command "npm start"
-7. Check that the data loads into your application on "localhost:3000".
+6. Check that the data loads into your application on "localhost:3000".
-8. Success!
+7. Success!